 58. Political gridlock

-America’s founders structured the country’s government to safeguard against excessive power of the majority and against radical change.
-They did so by creating a large number of “veto points” — points at which proposed policy changes can be blocked: a directly-elected executive (president); two legislative bodies (the House of Representatives and Senate) with equal power; a judiciary with considerable leeway to void legislation by ruling it unconstitutional; and a highly federalized government, with state and local governments that have substantial decision-making power.
+America’s Constitution structures the country’s government to safeguard against excessive power of the majority and against radical change.
+It does so by creating a large number of “veto points” — points at which proposed policy changes can be blocked: a directly-elected executive (president); two legislative bodies (the House of Representatives and Senate) with equal power; a judiciary with considerable leeway to void legislation by ruling it unconstitutional; and a highly federalized government, with state and local governments that have substantial decision-making power.
 In addition, for the past century the Senate has operated under a self-imposed rule — the filibuster — that allows as few as 41 of its 100 members to block proposed policy changes.
 With so many veto points, it can be difficult for the majority to implement its policy preferences.
 That difficulty is accentuated where there are two dominant ideologically-cohesive and ideologically-distinct political parties, each supported by roughly half of the electorate, one of which adopts an extreme oppositional stance.
 In such a context, a veto-point-heavy government structure may cross the line from caution to gridlock.
 The number of laws passed by congress has steadily decreased over the past half century.

 59. Income inequality